 Who you’ll be living with:

-First things first: you’ll need to decide who you’ll be living with: some student properties, like this student home in Plymouth, can have up to nine bedrooms, but this will not be for everyone, so think carefully about who you’d be happy to share a kitchen with for the next twelve months!
+First things first: you’ll need to decide who you’ll be living with.
+Think carefully about who you’d be happy to share a kitchen with for the next twelve months!
 Once you’ve decided, you can look for properties with the relevant number of bedrooms.

 - Figure out how much you’ll have left over from your yearly budget after your rent by multiplying the PPW (price per week) / PPM (price per month).
 Make sure you’re realistic- there’s no point in living in a top end accommodation if you can’t afford to have a life!

 - In a house share, you usually have to pay the household bills on top of your rent (something that you might not have had to think about in halls!)
 This will probably include gas, water, electricity and WiFi (remember if you are a full time student, you are exempt from paying council tax, but do check you are eligible).
 Be sure to budget these into your weekly or monthly allowance.